What Is A Hysterosalpingogram?

-This is the female anatomy.
+This image shows the female anatomy.
 For a baby to be created, an egg is released from the ovary and it travels down the fallopian tube.
 At the same time, during sexual intercourse, sperm is introduced into the uterine cavity through the cervix.
 They swim up into the fallopian tubes where they meet the egg and fertilisation occurs.
 The egg continues to travel through the fallopian tube to the uterine cavity and implants – the start of a pregnancy.

-- A fine catheter is inserted into the uterine cavity through the cervix.
+- A fine catheter is inserted into the uterine cavity through the cervix

-- Radio-opaque dye is pushed through the catheter into the uterine cavity and into the Fallopian Tubes.
+- Radio-opaque dye is pushed through the catheter into the uterine cavity and into the fallopian tubes.
 This dye can be detected in ultrasound scan